The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 2. Is MKV better than MP4?

-Yes, it is better to have your video format in MKV as it provides lossless compression, leading to better video quality.
+That depends on what you think is more important.
+Having your video format in MKV provides lossless compression, leading to better video quality.
 However, it also leads to higher file sizes.
 On the other hand, MP4 video is a better format for delivering videos with smaller file sizes due to compression, but it has lower video quality than MKV.

 3. How to turn MKV into MP4?

 There are several ways to turn an MKV file into an MP4 format.
-You can use an online converter or leverage an offline one like:
+You can use one of the many online converters or an offline one like:

 - CloudConvert